mgrybel/Udacity-Full-Stack-Web-Developer/Bookshelf-App/README.md

 ```

 **POST /books**
-- General:
-    - Creates a new book using the submitted title, author and rating.
-Returns the id of the created book, the success value, and the book list based on the current page number to update the frontend.
+- This endpoint creates a new book using the submitted title, author and rating.
+It returns the ID of the created book, the success value, and the book list based on the current page number to update the frontend.
 - Sample: `curl http://127.0.0.1:5000/books?page=3 -X POST -H "Content-Type: application/json" -d '{"title":"This Is Going to Hurt: Secret Diaries of a Junior Doctor", "author":"Adam Kay", "rating":"5"}'`

 ```json